 After that, an entire sentence is removed regarding Israeli politics – vital to the understanding of Israel’s position on the Iranian nuclear threat.
 Why would you remove the opinion of the elected government officials of the country currently threatened by the topic of the opinion piece?

 Third on the list of major deletions was half a paragraph regarding Iran’s threat to the United States.
 Given that the intended audience of the Daily Targum is completely in America, it’s appalling that they would attempt to cover up the fact that we, too, are in grave danger of a nuclear Iran.

 And finally, the coup de grâce – the entire final paragraph was deleted.
 A paragraph all about what students can do to stop Iran from attaining its nuclear goal.
 Does the Targum not want students to be politically active?
 To preserve their countries (America, Israel, and whoever else is on Iran’s hit list) and prevent the spilling of irradiated blood?

 It would seem the Targum has overplayed its hand, choosing to delete vital pieces of a well-written essay.
 The 740-word opinion piece was cut down by a whopping 205 words.
 Is this what we can expect from the new Opinion Editor at the Daily Targum, Amani Al-Khatahtbeh (she also goes by Amani Alkhat)?
-It would make sense, considering she’s the same person who directly mentioned her support for the BDS movement on her website, thinks that 9/11 was an inside job (55 seconds in), and thinks that the media is controlled by Zionists.
+It would make sense, considering she’s the same person who directly mentioned her support for the BDS movement on her website, thinks that 9/11 was an inside job (Note: she has since removed the video from Vimeo, but feel free to email me for a copy, and thinks that the media is controlled by Zionists.
 And don’t forget, she was an ardent BAKA member.
 Way to maintain that journalistic objectivity, Daily Targum.